Tawny Pipit (film): Authenticity

 James Fisher and Julian Huxley were credited as ornithological advisers for the film.
 Nevertheless, Eric Hosking's footage of the pipits was actually of meadow pipits because he could not get genuine tawny pipits from German-occupied Europe.

-Filming location
+Production

 Location filming was done in Lower Slaughter in the Cotswolds.
 The precise whereabouts of the fictional Lipsbury Lea are not specified, but the local pub serves ales brewed in Burford, which is in Oxfordshire, close to the boundary with Gloucestershire.
 The railway station seen briefly in the film was Stow-on-the-Wold.

 Propaganda value

 By the time the film was released (not until 1947 in the United States), the threat of invasion had subsided, but it was still seen as an effective piece of propaganda.
 It showed the love of the English for their country and all classes of society uniting for the common good.
 A subplot shows Barton-Barrington presenting his Browning Automatic Rifle to Corporal Bokolova (Lucie Mannheim), a Russian soldier on a goodwill tour, whilst giving a fiery speech about some foreigners being "jolly good chaps".